castle-engine/castle-and-mormot-collaborative-editing/README.md

 Note that the current camera and selection state is *not* saved, deliberately.
 Conceptually, they are not part of the _"3D world state"_.
 Also, we wanted to keep this example code simple :) But saving them could be easily addded, as additional ORM classes.

+The state of world is also _synchronized with all the clients_.
+For example, if one client moves a given object, or adds a new object, the change appears ~instantly in all the other clients.

 ## Screenshots

 ![Screenshot 1](screenshot1.png)